 I have often observed, people spend from their income and invest what remains, exactly what Dev does.
-He spends his come to fulfil the use-to-lifestyle of his family.
+He spends his income to fulfil the use-to-lifestyle of his family.
 However, it’s exactly contrary to the eight fundamental principles of wealth creation:

 Income – Savings = Expense

 Viren, who is playing a character of Vasant’s son, saw his father being stressed and hence taking wrong decisions.
 So he keeps himself calm and stays emotionally stable and decides that he won’t let his father take the wrong decision.
 Vasant asks his family to support him and the whole family does that accept Viren and Dev.
 Although knowing that this is the crucial time for the entire family and they will have to face the whole family; both the brothers decide to stick to the ethical and the correct path.
-The family often scolded them, tried to emotionally break them and also tried to prove them wrong but these brothers keeps fighting for what’s right and not bothering that it was their family on the other end.
+The family often scolded them, tried to emotionally break them and also tried to prove them wrong but these brothers keep fighting for what’s right and not bothering that it was their family on the other end.

 Co-relation in real life – Market often shows us a challenging period during our investment journey but we need to remain emotionally stable and keep ourselves away from emotional diseases such as ego, envy, greed, fear etc. All such emotions influence our decision and lead us to get deviate from our process.
 Please refer to the article for further details of how does our emotion influence our investment

 Co-relation in real life – When it comes to our investment journey; we face the same situation.
 There are ample of people who will give you too many companies to make investments in, as per their knowledge and their research.
 But it’s up to us whether to believe all of them or to believe some of them.
-People have different mind-set and there will be a situation where 1 person days good about the company whereas the other says bad.
+People have a different mindset and there will be a situation where 1 person days good about the company whereas the other says bad.
 In such a situation; we get to know a different viewpoint and a different perspective from various people we trust on.
-But we should at times believe on people and re-think couple of times before investing, as it is a matter of our earned money through hard work.
+But we should at times believe in people and re-think a couple of times before investing, as it is a matter of our earned money through hard work.

 - Acceptance of our mistake